 The cortex is the center where most thinking takes place.
 It has four lobes, and two hemispheres: the right and the left.

 The left hemisphere is often the dominant structure and controls verbal functions such as speaking, writing, reading and calculating.
 The right controls visual-spatial functions such as visual memory, copying, drawing, and rhythm.

 The frontal lobe is sometimes damaged in accidents because of its location near the front of the cranium.
 The frontal lobe is considered a center for emotional and personality traits.

 The brain stem connects the brain to the spinal cord and controls survival functions, such as breathing, heart rate, consciousness, and alertness.

 Fortunately, the brain is protected by our skull or cranium.
 However, the inner surface of the skull contains ribbing and bony structures.
-If the brain moves forcefully inside the skull, it can be thrust into these bony structures causing injury.
+If the brain moves forcefully inside the skull, it can be thrust into these bony structures, causing a potentially serious brain injury.

-A contusion or concussion occurs when the brain is bruised by striking the cranium.
+A concussion occurs when the brain is bruised by striking the cranium.
 The injury causes headaches, vomiting, dizziness and problems remembering or concentrating.
 It can have can have long-term consequences.